SchlossLab/Johnson_clustur_MRA_2024/submission/manuscript.md

 development, broader application, and integration within other R packages.

-## Announcement (needs to be ~500 words, currently 608)
+## Announcement

-Taxonomic classification of 16S rRNA gene sequences has been a persistent problem in microbial ecology studies because reference databases are incomplete (1).
+Taxonomic classification of 16S rRNA gene sequences has been a persistent challenge in microbial ecology studies because reference databases are incomplete (1).
 As an alternative, operational taxonomic units (OTUs) have been widely used for describing and comparing microbial communities.
-Although the biological interpretation is controversial, OTUs are typically defined as a group of sequences that are more than 97% similar or less than 3% dissimilar to each other (2).
+Although their biological interpretation is controversial, OTUs are typically defined as a group of sequences that are more than 97% similar or less than 3% dissimilar to each other (2).
 Methods for applying that definition has resulted in a sizable literature.
-Three general approaches have emerged for assigning sequences to OTUs.
-First, sequences can be clustered based on their similarity to each other.
-This approach has often been called “*de novo* clustering”.
-Second, sequences can be clustered based on their similarity to reference sequences.
-This approach has often been called “closed reference clustering” or “phylotyping”.
-Finally, a hybrid approach applies *de novo* clustering to sequences that are not sufficiently close to reference sequences when using closed reference clustering.
-This approach has been called “open reference clustering”.
-We have described and compared these methods in great detail elsewhere (3–6).
-These methods are available through popular packages including mothur and QIIME (7, 8).
+Three general approaches have emerged for assigning sequences to OTUs: *de novo* clustering, closed reference clustering or phylotyping, and open reference clustering (3–9).
+These methods are available through popular packages including mothur and QIIME2 (10, 11).

 The clustur R package implements the *de novo* clustering algorithms implemented in mothur.
-The package name references its focus on clustering and the names of its predecessors DOTUR and mothur (7, 9).
+The package name references its focus on clustering and the names of its predecessors DOTUR and mothur (10, 12).
 This package was developed to help address two issues.
 First, users would be able to more easily integrate the type of analysis that mothur specializes in with popular analysis and visualization packages within